OSH Answers Fact Sheets

 The air suction ability of filters is significantly reduced when the filter has reached its capacity.
 Each PSS should have the capability to detect (e.g., pressure drop or a filter change indicator) if a filter is getting overload, or have a preventative maintenance plan based on filter service life and a change-out plan.

 In addition to the PSS, there should also be appropriate equipment for aspirating fluids.(Adapted from: CSA Standard Z305.13-13 "Plume scavenging in surgical, diagnostic, therapeutic, and aesthetic settings".)

 What safe work practices should be used?

 There should be a laser safety program in place and all staff who must work with or near the laser unit should receive:

-The CSA Group (CSA) Standard Z386-08 "Safe Use of Lasers in Health Care Facilities" specifies that medical facilities that use Class 3 or 4 lasers shall have a laser safety officer (LSO) and a laser safety committee (LSC) to ensure that laser safety policies and procedures are developed, implemented and maintained.
+The CSA Standard Z386-14 "Safe Use of Lasers in Health Care" specifies that facilities using lasers shall have a laser safety officer (LSO) and a laser safety committee (LSC) to perform risk assessments, and to ensure that laser safety policies and procedures are developed, implemented and maintained.
 The American National Standards Institute (ANSI) Standards Z136.1 "Safe Use of Lasers" and Z136.3 "Safe Use of Lasers in Health Care" also have requirements for LSOs and LSCs.
 The OSH Answers document Lasers - Health Care Facilities has additional information on laser safety programs, LSOs and LSCs.